 Tier 2: Strategic Support

 Interventions provided within Tier 2 are systematic and explicit instruction provided to accelerate growth in an area of identified need.
-Interventions are provided by both special and general educators, and are based on training, not titles.
+Interventions may be delivered by general education teachers, support staff (including ESPs), and specialists who are trained in the specific intervention methods.
 They are designed to improve performance relative to a specific, measurable goal.
 Interventions are based on valid information about current performance, realistic implementation, and include ongoing student progress monitoring.

 Defining features of each instructional tiers- see linked attachment